Security-Onion-Solutions/securityonion-docs/suricata.rst

 PCAP
 ----

-For new installations in either ``Eval`` or ``Standalone`` mode, full packet capture is written to disk by Suricata.
+For new installations in either ``Eval`` or ``Standalone`` mode, full packet capture is written to ``/nsm/suripcap/`` by Suricata.
 For other deployments, full packet capture is written to disk by :ref:`stenographer` but you can optionally switch this to Suricata.

 Switching PCAP from Stenographer to Suricata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~